localstack/docs/content/en/user-guide/aws/timestream/index.md

 ---
 title: "Timestream"
 linkTitle: "Timestream"
-categories: ["LocalStack Pro"]
 description: >
   Get started with Amazon Timestream on LocalStack
-aliases:
-  - /aws/timestream/
 ---

+## Introduction

-LocalStack Pro contains basic support for Timestream time series databases, including these operations:
+LocalStack contains basic support for Timestream time series databases, including these operations:
 * Creating databases
 * Creating tables
 * Writing records to tables
 * Querying timeseries data from tables

-## Simple Usage Example
+LocalStack supports Timestream via the Pro/Team offering, allowing you to use the Timestream APIs in your local environment.
+The supported APIs are available on our API Coverage Page ([Timestream-Query](https://docs.localstack.cloud/references/coverage/coverage_timestream-query/)/[Timestream-Write](https://docs.localstack.cloud/references/coverage/coverage_timestream-write/)), which provides information on the extent of Timestream integration with LocalStack.

+## Getting Started

 The following example illustrates the basic operations, using the [`awslocal`](https://github.com/localstack/awscli-local) command line.